-The maximum supply of nonmaintenance medication allowed at one fill is 60 days, although two copayments will be charged for any prescription that exceeds a 30-day supply.
-A list of in-network pharmacies, as well as claim forms, is available on the Benefits website.
+The maximum supply of nonmaintenance medication allowed at one fill is 60 days.
+Two copayments will be charged for any 31-60 day supply.
+A list of in-network pharmacies, as well as claim forms, is available on the MyBenefits.illinois.gov website.